Runs in the Family

 My father and me, Christmas 2002 (I assume, from the books we are reading).
 I like that picture, because it’s from my father that I get my love for reading.
 As far as I know, most of his family are readers – although I don’t know many of his ten siblings, and only one of the I-don’t-even-know-how-many cousins.
 With this many children, my father’s family probably didn’t have a lot of money, but I seem to remember they regularly got books, and a few of them have made their way to me.

-Sadly, neither of my brothers caught the reading book.
+Sadly, neither of my brothers caught the reading bug.
 The Clown Brother never learned to read more than a few letters.
 That’s not his fault, though, so it doesn’t bother me so much.
 What does bother me is that the Carpenter Brother used to read, in the heyday of Harry Potter… and then he got a computer and a TV, and gave up reading.
 What a sad existence that must be.
-(We just happened to talk about that today… seems like he simply doesn’t have any habits at all.)
+(We just happened to talk about that today… seems like he simply doesn’t have any hobbies at all.)

 Well, at least the family’s love of reading lives on in me, and I hope I will one day be able to pass it on to another generation!